feature-flow/twotieredkanban/doc/index.rst

   tasks.

-  When a feature enters a development state, a task board for the feature is displayed, allowing the team to coordinate effort to drive the feature to completion.
+  When a feature enters a development state, a task board for the feature is used, allowing the team to coordinate effort to drive the feature to completion.

 How its implemented